Mole Treatment & Mole Removal in the Florida Keys

 How do you know if a mole is suspicious?

 Here are some helpful tips to better understand the health of your moles and overall skin:

 - Perform a skin self-examination regularly to check your skin for new moles and freckles

 - Take pictures of moles that you want to keep an eye on so you can track any changes over time

 - Keep a log of any concerns with your skin or moles so that you can notify your dermatologist during your visit

 - Visit your dermatologist regularly and point out any skin and mole changes that you notice

 - See a medical professional right away if you notice any changes that indicate possible cancerous moles

-If you are concerned about a mole or need to have your annual skin cancer screening, visit Pruett Dermatology.
-Dr. Pruett is an experienced, board-certified skin doctor and dermatologic surgeon who has been serving the Florida Keys community for over 25 years.
-Pruett Dermatology offers mole removal and cares for every individual patient with a personal touch.
+If you are concerned about a mole or need to have your annual skin cancer screening, visit Keys Dermatology.
+Our team of experienced, board-certified skin doctor and dermatologic surgeons who have been serving the Florida Keys community for over 25 years.
+Keys Dermatology offers mole removal and cares for every individual patient with a personal touch.
 Visit our warm and welcoming office today or schedule an appointment by calling 305.664.8828 or fill out the form on this page.